Arnedeklerk/RDP5_RBDP_Rgrapher/README.md

 ### Data import
 There are just a few more things we need to modify or tweak, depending on the dataset.
 1. In the `MainFile.R`, look under the `#Importing the data` comment
    1. Modify the name of each of the 3 CSV files, according to your own data.
-In the example it is using Sarbecovirus or Nobecovirus.
-(Change the green text)
+In the example it is using Sarbecovirus or Nobecovirus (Change the green text).
    2. Double check that you changed breakpointData, geneMap and breakpointDotPos to now read your own data.

 ### Data Modifiers